Homotopy versus isotopy: spheres with duals in 4-manifolds: Proof of Theorem

 The second step in the definition of our action is to do Whitney moves on $f^t$ along a collection $\cW^t$ of $n$ Whitney disks to arrive at an embedding denoted by $t\cdot R$, where $\cW^t$ satisfies the following sheet choice condition: Let $\sx=(x_1^+,x_1^-,\dots, x_n^+,x_n^-)$ be a sheet choice such that the collection $\cW$ of Whitney disks $W_i$ which are inverse to the finger moves is $\sx$-compatible and each $W_i$ pairs $f(x_i^\pm)$, i.e.~$\cW$ is also compatible with the pairing choice $\sx^\pm=(x_1^\pm,\ldots,x_n^\pm)$.
 Then we take $\cW^t$ to be any choice of Whitney disks that is compatible with the sheet choice $\sx^t:=(x_1^+,y_1^-,\ldots,x_n^+,y_n^-)$ which has the sheets of $f^t$ switched at each negative self-intersection $f^t(x^-_i)=f^t(y^-_i)$.
 Such an $\sx^t$-compatible $\cW^t$ exists by Lemma~\ref{lem:disks-exist-for-all-choices}, and by Corollary~\ref{cor:w-disk-independence-of-arcs-and-pairings} the isotopy class of $f^t_{\cW^t}$ is determined by $\sx^t$, so $t\cdot R:=f^t_{\cW^t}\in\cR^G_{[f]}$ is well defined.
 Lemma~\ref{lem:compute-mu-by-crossing-changes} implies by construction:

-\begin{lem} $\fq(t\cdot R, R) = [t]$ for all $R\in \cR^G_{[f]}$ and $t=t_1 +\cdots + t_n\in \F_2T_M$. \end{lem}
+\begin{lem} $\fq(t\cdot R, R) = [t]$ for all $R\in \cR^G_{[f]}$ and $t=t_1 +\cdots + t_n\in \F_2T_M$. $ \square$ \end{lem}

-By Corollary~\ref{cor:choice-of-sheets-non-involution}, sheet choices $\sx$ don't effect the isotopy class of $f_\sx$ at double points whose group element is not 2-torsion.
+By Corollary~\ref{cor:choice-of-sheets-non-involution}, sheet choices $\sx$ don't affect the isotopy class of $f_\sx$ at double points whose group element is not 2-torsion.
 This implies that $t\cdot R$ is unchanged if we perform more finger moves on $R$ along non-2-torsion (and then appropriate Whitney moves to arrive at an embedding).
-In Lemma~\ref{lem:double-sheet-change} we showed that making double sheet changes doesn't change the isotopy class of $f_\sx$, so only the mod 2 number of finger moves along 2-torsion matters for the isotopy class of $t\cdot R$:
+In Lemma~\ref{lem:double-sheet-change} we showed that making double sheet changes doesn't change the isotopy class of $f_\sx$, so only the mod 2 number of finger moves along 2-torsion matters for the isotopy class of $t\cdot R$.
+This leads to the following result:

-\begin{lem} For $R\in \cR^G_{[f]}$ and $t=t_1 +\cdots + t_n\in \F_2T_M$, $t\cdot R=R'\in \cR^G_{[f]}$ for any $R'$ that is obtained from $R$ by a sequence of finger moves and Whitney moves as long as $\mu_3(H_{\cW,\cW'})=t$. \end{lem} Recall that by Lemma~\ref{lem:compute-mu-by-crossing-changes} $\mu_3(H_{\cW,\cW'})= \sum_{x_i\neq x_i'} g(x_i)$ only depends on the middle level of the homotopy and the two sheet choices $\sx$ and $\sx'$ (and only at double points whose group elements are 2-torsion and which are counted mod 2).
+\begin{lem} For $R\in \cR^G_{[f]}$ and $t=t_1 +\cdots + t_n\in \F_2T_M$, $t\cdot R=R'\in \cR^G_{[f]}$ for any $R'$ that is obtained from $R$ by a sequence of finger moves and Whitney moves as long as $\mu_3(H_{\cW,\cW'})=t$. $\square$ \end{lem} Recall that by Lemma~\ref{lem:compute-mu-by-crossing-changes} $\mu_3(H_{\cW,\cW'})= \sum_{x_i\neq x_i'} g(x_i)$ only depends on the middle level of the homotopy and the two sheet choices $\sx$ and $\sx'$ (and only at double points whose group elements are 2-torsion and which are counted mod 2).